 3. Kanban Card Management

 Kanban cards are vital components of your board.
 They serve as representations for various work items such as tasks, features, or bug fixes.
 These cards hold important details like task descriptions, responsible individuals, and deadlines.
 As work advances, the cards transition across the board.
-In case of any obstacles or delays, the team can identify and address them to maintain a consistent flow of work.
+In case of any obstacles or delays, the team can identify and address them to maintain a consistent workflow.

 4. Kanban Team Collaboration